May 31, 2022

 Ansys offers solutions for NVH simulation in electric machines from concept design to sound perception level.
 Multiphysics fast and high-fidelity workflows are provided to address the NVH analysis needs throughout the entire design and validation process.
 In addition, Ansys optiSLang can be used to optimize NVH performance over both fast and high-fidelity NVH workflows thanks to Ansys high-performance computing and cloud solutions.

-To learn more abot the NVH workflow with real life examples, watch this on demand webinar.
+To learn more abot the NVH workflow with real life examples, watch this on-demand webinar: Multiphysics Simulation for NVH Analysis of Electric Machines.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.